Migrate to gatsby-source-prismic

 }

-of the media file or website.
+}New plugin: Specify the link_type and url of the media file or website.
 You can also retrieve documents as you would do with a Content Relationship field.

 Deprecated plugin: Use a Union type to specify the fields for each link type.